-Table 8-50/T.124 - ConductorPermissionGrantIndication GCCPDU
+Table 8-50 - ConductorPermissionGrantIndication GCCPDU

 On receipt of a ConductorPermissionGrantIndication PDU, a GCC Provider which supports the corresponding primitive shall first determine if the conference is currently in conducted mode.
 If not, it shall ignore the received PDU and take no further action.
 If the conference is in conducted mode, it shall determine if this PDU was received from the node which is the current conference conductor.
 If not, it shall also ignore this PDU and take no further action.
 If the source is the current conductor, it shall generate a GCC-Conductor-Permission-Grant indication primitive and issue it to the Control GCCSAP as well as to the GCCSAPs of all enrolled Application Protocol Entities.
 The Permission and Waiting Lists in the indication primitive are filled in directly from the corresponding parameters of the PDU, preserving the order of these lists.
-The GCC Provider shall examine the Permission Flag parameter of the indication primitive to TRUE.
+The GCC Provider shall examine the Permission List parameter and determine if the local node is included in this list.
+If so, it shall set the Permission Flag parameter of the indication primitive to TRUE.
 Otherwise, it shall set this flag to FALSE.
 A GCC Provider shall preserve the order of received ConductorPermissionGrantIndication PDUs in generating the corresponding indication primitives.